Kaisar-Shabir/Kaisar-Shabir/README.md

 **Status: Active Development** A Java-based backend utilizing the Micronaut framework and PostgreSQL.
 This project serves as the core engine for the Haazri ecosystem, focusing on high-performance API services and robust data management.

 #### 🛡️ [PhantomFixAI](https://github.com/Kaisar-Shabir/PhantomFixAI)
-**Status: Upcoming / Conceptual** An ambitious project aimed at creating a repository plugin for AI-based self-healing.
+**Status: Active Development (Request based access)** An ambitious project aimed at creating a repository plugin for AI-based self-healing.
 It utilizes traffic shadowing and regression testing to automatically detect, repair, and validate code in production-like environments.

 ---